heshandevaka/Trade-Off-MOL/README.md

 # Generalization in Multi-objective Optimization (MOO)

-Experiments for generalization in MOO, and introducing MoDo.
+Experiments for generalization in MOO, and introducing MoDo, updated MoCo.